giellatekno/oahpa/sms/00_readme.txt

 * book="200" (~200 words)
 * book="100" (~100 words)

-If possible, Iwould also like to include a "place name game" in LEKSA (from src dictionary files: prop_sms2X.xml with the tag book="prop".
+If possible, I would also like to include a "place name game" in LEKSA (from src dictionary files: prop_sms2X.xml with the tag book="prop".

 =====